statisticsnorway/react-reference-app/README.md

 You can read about the issues surrounding runtime environment variables in React applications on the [React GitHub page](https://github.com/facebook/create-react-app), issue 2353.
-This is where **react-env** and some other hacky solutions are mentioned.
+This is where **react-env** and some other solutions are mentioned.

 ### React application as a library
 Requires some configuration and bundling with [rollup.js](https://rollupjs.org/guide/en).
 One such library is [dapla-js-utilities](https://github.com/statisticsnorway/dapla-js-utilities) and another is [ssb-components-library](https://github.com/statisticsnorway/ssb-component-library).
 These can be used as examples for how to set it up correctly.
+Or you can use the template mentioned under [Getting started - What you need](#what-you-need).

 ## Deployment
 You can read all about it in the [SSB developer guide](https://github.com/statisticsnorway/ssb-developer-guide/blob/master/docs/azure_pipeline_doc.md),